|Colors:||Agouti, cinnamon, sandy brown, white|

 Also, make sure you have lots of bedding material in their cages.
 This breed loves nothing more than to tunnel and dig its way around.
 Having a larger enclosure will help to fulfill these needs as well.

 When you think of hamsters, performing tricks isn’t necessarily the first thing that comes to mind.
 If you’re looking for a pet that can perform a variety of different commands, do not get a hamster.
 However, hamsters aren’t as unintelligent as you’d think.

 It’s not too difficult to really domesticate these rodents as long as you handle them daily.
 And by softly speaking their name to them, they can actually learn it and respond when called.

 You shouldn’t have to do too much grooming when it comes to your Campbell’s Russian dwarf hamsters.
 Like all other hamster breeds, they self-groom.
-And you might actually see this breed groom themselves more than others due to its poor eyesight (explained in more detail below).
+And you might actually see this breed groom themselves more than others due to its poor eyesight.

 Excess grooming by humans, though, can actually be somewhat harmful to your hamster.
 It can disrupt the natural oils produced and dry out your hamster’s skin and dull its coat.
 So better to sit back and watch your hamster take care of itself in this way.

 Unfortunately, there are more conditions that plague this particular type of hamster than most others, so it’s important to be vigilant about checking your Campbell’s Russian dwarf for any ailments.